Emtricitabine, rilpivirine, and tenofovir

 Always take this medicine with food.

-While using this medicine, you may need frequent blood tests.
+You will need frequent medical tests.
 Your bone density may also need to be tested.

-Store in original container at room temperature away from moisture and heat.
+Store this medicine in original container at room temperature away from moisture and heat.

 What happens if I miss a dose?